enarx-archive/rfcs/default-enarx-trust-process.md

  - In the case of 3. above, the **Enarx client agent** contacts the **Orchestrator**, providing attestation measurement check status information, and receives the **tenant workload image** from the **Orchestrator**.
-Note that explicit approval should be included in the communication to allow the **Orchestrator** to check that the message is a "success" and not a "failure": this is a measure to reduce sensitive information leakage in the event of implementation errors.
+Note that explicit approval may be included in the communication to allow the **Orchestrator** to check that the message is a "success" and not a "failure": this is a measure to reduce sensitive information leakage in the event of implementation errors.